Holometabola: The Endopterygote Group

 Neuroptera dig a small cavity in the soil and spin a loose silken cocoon around themselves.
 Many holometabolous insects exhibit similar behavior, but neuropterans are unusual because their silk is produced by Malpighian tubules (excretory organs) and spun from the anus.
 In contrast, most other endopterygote insects produce silk in modified salivary glands and spin it with mouthparts.
 Only one other order, the Coleoptera, makes silk in the same manner as Neuroptera.

 The order Megaloptera includes the dobsonflies and alderflies.
 The Megaloptera are always aquatic as immatures.
 They live under stones or submerged vegetation and feed on a variety of small aquatic organisms.
 Large species, often called hellgrammites, may require several years of growth to reach maturity.
 Adults usually remain near water, although they are attracted to lights at night.
 In most species, the adults live only a few days and rarely feed.
+In the past, the Megaloptera were often classified as a suborder of Neuroptera.

 The order Raphidioptera includes the snakeflies which are terrestrial.
 Snakefly larvae live in leaf litter or under bark and catch aphids or other soft-bodied prey.
 In most cases, the adults of these insects are also predators — the non-predatory species usually feed on nectar, pollen, or honeydew.
+In the past, the Raphidioptera were often classified as a suborder of Neuroptera.

 A phylogenetic link between Neuroptera and Coleoptera is further strengthened by the existence of Permian fossils that appear to share the characteristics of both orders.
 Some of these beetle-like insects evidently evolved as carnivores (suborder Aedephaga) while others were herbivores (suborder Polyphaga).
 Significant growth and diversification of the herbivore lineage occurred near the beginning of the Cretaceous period (100-130 million years ago) when flowering plants (angiosperms) first began to take over as the dominant form of plant life.